midlantica/LovelyBunchOfCoconuts/content/quotes/political-correctness-is-tyranny.md

 ---
-title: "Political correctness is tyranny"
+title: 'Political correctness is tyranny'
 ---

 ## "Political correctness is tyranny with manners."